 When an employee is required to mobilise to a worksite (i.e. a DSV, rig, barge, etc) that is moored inshore or alongside a harbour, or required to check-in for a scheduled helicopter flight to such a worksite offshore, he shall be paid at 100% of his normal rate of pay for that day.
-However, if he is required to mobilise between midnight and 8 a.m. at such a worksite, or required to check-in for a scheduled helicopter flight to such a worksite offshore then he will also be paid at 100% of his normal rate of pay for the immediately preceding day.

-For all further days of mobilisation alongside, the full Day Rate will apply, together with the allowances under 6(a), (b), and (c) as appropriate.
+However, if he is required to report between midnight and 5 a.m. then he will also be paid at 100% of his normal rate of pay for the immediately preceding day.
+For all further days, the full day rate will apply, together with the allowances under 6(b), (c), and (d) as appropriate.